Russ Harvey Consulting - Computer and Internet Services

 Privacy Policies are Changing

-Privacy policies change for a number of reasons including purchase of the company or a new business plan.
+Privacy policies change for a number of reasons including purchase of the company or a new business plan such as the desire to use your data to train AI.

 You only need to look at the way Facebook and others so quickly change their privacy policies to enhance their profitability.
 You're mostly on your own when it comes to protecting your identity.